 Normally this would be great, a fun time had by all (with the occasional crying moments as happens with us creative types).
 However, that pesky thing called “Life” tends to jam its way into our writing time (since we consider ALL time writing time) and there we stumble.

 If you are a writer stressing about finding the time, about finding that perfect balance, that method of juggling both writing and life with all its favours, then you are not alone!

 Let’s take me as an example

 I work full time in the next town over, so not only do I lose a load of hours every day at work, but also commuting there and back (about an hour each way).
 In fact, commuting is so bad that if I leave 5 mins late from work it costs me an extra 20 mins in travel time.

 I am also in the middle of studying part-time for a degree in Biology which is quite intense at times and takes a lot of my focus.

 Add to that I decided a few years ago to follow another dream and start my own business.
 I started an online shop selling handmade jewellery, accessories and pottery pieces.

-Not only was I having to make things, there was photographing and listing items, pricing, buying supplies, conversing with customers, trips to the post office not to mention the dreaded Tax forms I need to complete every year.
+Not only was I having to make things, but there were also photographing and listing items, pricing, buying supplies, conversing with customers, trips to the post office not to mention the dreaded Tax forms I need to complete every year.

 On top of all this, I have a house to run, chores that seem never-ending, 4 cats that need feeding, caring for, vet checks etc.

 While I don’t have kids, I do have a family that often contacts me from IT support, financial and pet advice, graphic design needs as well as the odd emergency.